colemickens/flake-chromium/README.md

 <img src="./chromium.png" />

-(This screenshot shows Chromium running on a Wayland output scaled to `1.2`.
-If this were XWayland it would be noticeable blurry.)
+(Shown: Chromium running on a Wayland output scaled to `1.2`.
+If this were XWayland it would be blurry.)

 ## Repo Explanation